Is Easter Still The Holiest Day In The Church?

 Jesus Who?

-Church 1 was disgusting.
+Church 1 disgusted me.
 The strategy was to get as many invitations out as possible and to be worldly and relevant.
 If I had not known who hosted the egg hunt, then I would have had zero indication a church was involved.
 I mean, the event was even held off church property!
-I still don’t know what booty dancing and twerking has to do with the resurrection of Jesus Christ.
+I still don’t know what booty dancing and twerking have to do with the resurrection of Jesus Christ.
 Maybe the pastor could have explained it to me if he had taken even the slightest interest in talking about Jesus at his EASTER event.

-I do not know if the result of these egg hunts included increased attendance and conversions, but the church was definitely growing when we left Illinois.
+I do not know if the result of this egg hunt included increased attendance and conversions, but the church was definitely growing when we left Illinois.
 I will also say that most of the people I personally knew attending Church 1 displayed no living testimony.
 No one would guess they were Christians by their lifestyles and speech.
-And when I asked them about their church, the response was a list of children’s programs they loved.
-That church had lost its focus and was letting down its members, even if those members didn’t realize it.
+And when I asked them about their church, the response was a list of children’s programs they loved and how much they liked their cool pastor.
+That church had lost sight of what it ought to focus on and was letting down its members, even if those members didn’t realize it.

 Jesus As An Afterthought

 Church 2 tried to find that mythical middle ground between looking like the world and like the Church.
-I appreciated the lack of secular music.
-I was also pleased to see no Easter Bunny, and the pastor clearly wanted to use this event as an opportunity to share the gospel.
-However, there was so much other stuff in the way of that presentation.
-He came across as the timeshare presenter you have to hear in order to get the free dinner coupons.
+I appreciated the lack of secular music, and I was also pleased to see no Easter Bunny.
+Moreover, the pastor clearly wanted to use this event as an opportunity to share the gospel.
+However, there were so many distractions competing with the gospel presentation.
+More than anything, he came across as the timeshare presenter you have to hear in order to get the free dinner coupons.
 Visitors were excited about food and stuff, not Jesus.
 And when we tack Jesus on at the end of “more appealing” things, then visitors will not take notice of your message.

 My husband knew the pastor at Church 2, and he asked the pastor how well these outreaches were working.
 Simply put, they were not.
 Plenty of people came to them, but Easter service did not show any difference in attendance.
 He saw no spiritual response, but he kept doing them.
 It makes me wonder why pastors keep enticing people to church with worldly gimmicks and then expect spiritual responses.